telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/pdf/format-and-conversion-settings.md

 * __PdfFileSettings__:  A property of type __Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Export.PdfExportSettings__ which is a class related to the [RadPdfProcessing library]({%slug radpdfprocessing-overview%}).
 Thus, the property allows you to control the image quality, encryption, compliance level and other PDF format related properties.
 More information on the settings is available in the [export settings article for RadPdfProcessing]({%slug radpdfprocessing-formats-and-conversion-pdf-settings%}).

+* **ChartRenderer**: A property of type [IPdfChartRenderer](https://docs.telerik.com/devtools/document-processing/api/telerik.windows.documents.spreadsheet.formatproviders.pdf.export.ipdfchartrenderer) that gets or sets the renderer which will be used to render charts.
+It is not relevant for the .NET Standard version of the Telerik Document Processing libraries.
+Read more in the [Export Chart to PDF]({%slug radspreadprocessing-features-charts-pdf-export%}) article.

 __Example 1__ shows how to export the Entire Workbook without ignoring the __PrintArea__ property in all worksheets.